 In order to successfully design an effective preservation strategy, your ownership team needs to understand your property's current financing, rent structure, rent and other subsidies, and capital improvement needs.
 You will also need to determine the long-term goals for your property and residents; these will guide the decisions you and your team make pertaining to which preservation financing and rental assistance options to exercise.
 Working through this planning process can help you establish a preservation strategy to address the long-term stability and affordability of your property.

-This guide provides information about the preservation of multifamily affordable rental properties originally financed with:
+This guide provides information about the preservation of older multifamily affordable rental properties.
+Originally, the financing and subsidy mix might have included one or more of the following: